lindaxeva/datablix/README.md

 ## Why you might want this

-Here is a scene you may recognize.
-You open a spreadsheet you have not touched in months to send out an update.
-It looks fine.
-It always looks fine.
+Imagine you open a spreadsheet you have not touched in months to send out an update.
+It seems to look fine.
 But half the entries are quietly out of date, and nothing on the screen warns you.
 You find out the hard way, right after you hit send.